 An organized, plural, independent and cohesive civil society which, by promoting human dignity, contributes effectively and jointly to the common good and to a just and socially, economically and environmentally balanced world.

 The Portuguese NGDO Platform’s mission is to contribute to improve and foster NGDOs’ work, at political, legal and social levels, promoting best practices.
-The Platform works with NGDOs promoting a fairer and more equitable world, in Development Cooperation, Education and Communication and Humanitarian and Emergency Aid.
+The Platform works with NGDOs promoting a fairer and more equitable world, through Development Cooperation, Development Education and Humanitarian and Emergency Aid.

 The Platform’s main goals are:

-The Portuguese NGDO Platform represents a group of about 60 Non-Governmental Development Organizations (NGDOs).
+The Portuguese NGDO Platform represents a group of 63 Non-Governmental Development Organizations (NGDOs).
 NGDOs are private, non-profit legal persons operating in the areas of Development Cooperation, Emergency and Humanitarian Aid and Development Education and Global Citizenship.

 Find our more about our members here (in portuguese).